Clinical Commissioning Group (CCG) is committed to openness, transparency and accountability.

 3 What our priorities are and how we are doing

 3.1 Our strategies and plans, audits, inspections and reviews

 3.2 Performance against targets (KPI) / performance framework / performance management information

 NHS England has designed a set of performance indicators that will help measure how well an individual CCG is tackling these health issues.

 You can use these indicators to see how well we are doing and compare it both on national and local terms.
 All performance indicators can be viewed here.

 NHS Greenwich CCG has contracts with NHS providers (e.g. hospitals) to provide care for our patients.
 We require our providers to meet national and local quality standards.
 Our contracts enable us to levy fines against hospitals that do not meet standards.
-Our latest report detailing the value of penalties levied so far this year can be found here.

 4 How we make decisions